axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/logpath/reference-logflags/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Flags influence the behavior of syslog-ng, and the way it processes messages.
+Flags influence the behavior of `syslog-ng`, and the way it processes messages.
 The following flags may be used in the log paths, as described in {{% xref "/docs/chapter-routing-filters/logpath/_index.md" %}}.

 {{% include-headless "chunk/table-logflags-routing-filters.md" %}}